Summer School 2018 Summer School 2017 Summer School 2016 in Lviv Summer School 2016 in St.Petersburg

 - Oleksii Baranovskyi (National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute“, cybersecurity expert, owner of certificates CEH, CHFI, CVA, ECIH, CND, founder of first CyberSecurity School in Ukraine)

 - Tomasz Surmacz (Wroclav University of Technology, Poland, author of book “Secure systems and networks”, co-author of book “Cyber Security for Next Generation Experts”)

 - Alex Adamov (Kharkiv National University of Radio Electronics, , Ukraine, director of NioGuard Security lab)

 - Ievgeniia Kuzminykh (Blekinge Institute of Technology, Sweden, developer of course “Advanced Web Security” for ENGENSEC project)

 - Anders Carlsson (Blekinge Institute of Technology, Sweden, project manager in BAITSE (Baltic Academic IT-Security Exchange) 2010–2013 and in ENGENSEC 2013-2017, computer engineer in submarines at Royal Swedish Navy)

-See the Summer School program here.
+The Summer School detailed program will be available later.
 You will receive a certificate for completing the Summer School.

-A lot of hands-on exercises, lectures, group work, personal laptop required.
+A lot of hands-on exercises, lectures, group work, personal laptop is required.

 How to participate?